 Mr. Martin has significant international restructuring experience, having acted as financial adviser to the Indonesian Bank Restructuring Agency, and as financial adviser to the Creditors' Steering Committee in the consensual debt restructuring of Asia Pulp & Paper Co.
 (Indonesia and China).
 Additional experience includes assisting with the development and implementation of a Scheme of Arrangement in the liquidation of Bank of Credit and Commerce International (Hong Kong).
 Besides Southeast Asia, he has restructuring-related experience in the Caribbean, U.S. and Europe.

 He has also worked within the forestry, pulp and paper and other natural resource and energy sectors, acting in numerous operating receiverships and turnarounds involving going-concern divestitures.
 Mr. Martin was lead partner responsible for the receivership and day-to-day management of one of Canada's largest market pulp producers, and also led the divestiture of the pulp facility and operations to an international strategic buyer.
 His experience also includes financial institutions, insurance and securities firms, as well as real estate development and construction companies.

-Mr. Martin earned a bachelor's degree in business administration from Simon Fraser University and holds professional designations as a Chartered Accountant, Chartered Insolvency and Restructuring Professional and a Canadian Trustee in Bankruptcy.
+Mr. Martin earned a bachelor's degree in business administration from Simon Fraser University and holds professional designations as a Chartered Accountant, Chartered Insolvency and Restructuring Professional and a Canadian Licensed Insolvency Trustee.